 Some may read that and think that it is antithetical to the spirit of a successful market; that no entity—not even the government—should have that level of control in a capitalist economy.
 That's certainly a fair point to raise; however, there is also a counter-argument to be made.
-A public insurance advocate would contend that if auto insurance is going to be a mandatory product, people are actually better off if the government is able to maintain control and theoretically ensure that drivers are reciving good coverage at fair prices.
+A public insurance advocate would contend that if auto insurance is going to be a mandatory product, people are better off if the government can maintain control and theoretically ensure that drivers are receiving good coverage at fair prices.

 These add-ons come in many forms.
 Mostly, though, they will broaden a driver's collision and comprehensive coverage, both in terms of extensiveness and the standard of service given.

 A lot of people like to draw their own conclusions about the costs associated with public and private insurance.
 "Oh, you have a public system?
 You must be paying WAY more!" (and vice-versa).